 For more information on the Pirate Rendezvous, and great photos from past invasions, check www.piraterendezvous.com or contact Greg Latimer (the pirate "Scribe") at 207-380-9912 or firstname.lastname@example.org.

-To contact or find the most up to date information on the DamBluesFest, visit their website at: 2012 Damariscotta Blues Festival
+Live Blues Bands Friday and Saturday nights in the Pub, Plus the Festival Grand Finale-All Pro Jam Pier Party on Sunday At 4PM.
+To contact or find the most up to date information on the DamBluesFest, visit their website at: Damariscotta Blues Festival

-The Pemaquid Oyster Festival, Damariscotta's annual celebration of the working waterfront, marine conservation, and the Pemaquid oyster, is celebrating its 10-year anniversary Sun., Sept.
-30 from noon to dusk.
+The Pemaquid Oyster Festival, Damariscotta's annual celebration of the working waterfront, marine conservation, and the Pemaquid oyster, is celebrating Sunday, September 25 from noon to dusk.
 The popular event is an important fundraiser for the Edward A. Myers Marine Conservation Fund.

 As always, the Pemaquid Oyster Festival will feature a great line-up of entertainment, food, educational exhibits and thousands of oysters fresh from the Damariscotta River.
 (There is also a menu with plenty of choices other than oysters!)
 The festival is held right on the banks of the Damariscotta River at Schooner Landing Restaurant & Marina on Main St. in Damariscotta, and includes other Main St. businesses.
 Last year over 10,000 oysters were served at the Pemaquid Oyster Festival.